-Chinese New Year (CNY) begins on Friday, February 12th, 2021.
-The official celebration starts February 12th and ends February 26th.
 While the festival is celebrated over a two week period, only the first seven days are considered a public holiday.

 Nevertheless, offices and factories in China close for about three weeks, allowing Chinese workers time to travel back home to spend the holiday with their families.
 This event creates an enormous migration within the country and from abroad.
 For context, in 2019, over 90 million workers, the majority in urban areas along China’s coast, traveled by road, train, and plane back to their rural hometowns during CNY.

 Chinese New Year begins on Friday, February 12, 2021.

 Suppliers in China will begin slowing down or halting production a week or so before.
 We recommend you ask your suppliers when their offices and factories will be closed during this holiday.